RhinoSecurityLabs/cloudgoat/scenarios/iam_privesc_by_rollback/README.md

 Acquire full admin privileges.

+This lab is considered done once your user has the following permissions:

+  {
+      "Action": "*",
+      "Effect": "Allow",
+      "Resource": "*"
+  }

 ## Summary

 Starting with a highly-limited IAM user, the attacker is able to review previous IAM policy versions and restore one which allows full admin privileges, resulting in a privilege escalation exploit.